RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Module overview

+### Emulator

+The Apple II+ emulator is probably the most intuitive module, at least for those who were familiar using an Apple II.
+One can:
+1) use the pasteboard to paste any text through the text prompt (APPLESOFT BASIC LISTINGS, DOS COMMANDS, ASSEMBLY... anything)   Just mind that a 1 MHz computer does not ingest many characters per second, so be patient.
+2) insert any disk found on the internet (.do, .dsk)

 ### Assembler

 The assembler contains handy tools to edit source-code originating from all over the internet, but purposefully avoids the implementation of any exotic macro language as this would perpetuate numerous assembler code compatibility problems.
 Once the code is generated, one can send the object code with one click to the debugger or the pasteboard of the emulator.